What Factors into the ROI on Replacing Your Forklift?

 - Crashing into the warehouse racks or into other workers within the facility,

-- The risk of causing electrocution to those using them if they are not insulate properly.
+- The risk of causing electrocution to those using them if they are not insulated properly.

 - The overturning of the forklift.